Google Pixel Buds Pro 2 Review: Really Incredible Audio

 I’ve been taking in a lot of Gotts Street Park, like “Tell My Why,” and my lord, I just get lost.
 That background crackle on LEISURE’s “Money” makes it all feel real just as the vocals trail into the distance and your head bobs with tempo of the bass.
 You can’t escape the late-night, throwback studio vibe as Durand Jones pulls you into “Is It Any Wonder?” but do with a switch to Royel Otis “Warm Nights.”
 Oh you want bass?
 Slide that “Low bass” bar to the right and let Labrinth and Billie Eilish go off in “Never Felt So Alone” – these buds can handle it.

 The sound from the Pixel Buds Pro 2 is addicting and I keep finding reasons to put them back in my ears.
-Not to take a swipe at the OnePlus Buds Pro 3, because they are $80 cheaper, but I kept finding weakness on a vocal level, and that’s not the case at all with Google’s new buds.
+Not to take a swipe at the OnePlus Buds Pro 3, because they are $50-$80 cheaper depending on the week, but I kept finding weakness on a vocal level, and that’s not the case at all with Google’s new buds.
 Few settings needed to be touched to get these performing on an elite level.

 Should you buy the Pixel Buds Pro 2?